 On May 2, 2013, just five days after the shooting, the Guatemalan government initiated a state of siege and sent thousands of soldiers and police into the department of Santa Rosa, including the claimants’ hometown of San Rafael Las Flores, where the Escobal mine is located.
 The siege resulted in the suspension of civil liberties, including the right to protest, and gave greater search and seizure powers to police and military.

-This is the first civil suit in B.C. against a Canadian mining company concerning violence in another country.
-A small handful of similar cases in Ontario and Quebec, including one against Anvil Mining in which CCIJ was involved, failed to advance, largely for jurisdictional reasons.
-More recently, three lawsuits against HudBay Minerals Inc. for alleged abuses in Guatemala are moving toward trial in Toronto.
+This was the first civil suit in B.C. against a Canadian mining company concerning violence in another country.
+A second B.C. case, against Vancouver-based Nevsun Resources, has been cleared to move to trial.
+In addition, three lawsuits against HudBay Minerals Inc. for alleged abuses in Guatemala are moving toward trial in Toronto.
 In 2013, the judge in those cases ruled that a Canadian parent company may be held directly responsible for its own negligence in failing to prevent abuses by security personnel in connection with overseas operations.

 On November 9, 2015, the Supreme Court of British Columbia stayed the case under the legal doctrine of forum non conveniens, stating that the case should instead be heard in Guatemala.
 The doctrine allows a Canadian court to dismiss a case in favour of a foreign jurisdiction and has shielded Canadian companies, particularly in the extractive sector, from judicial scrutiny of their overseas operations.
-Forum non conveniens remains an obstacle for foreign victims of corporate abuse seeking redress in Canadian courts.
 The BC judgment related only to the proper location of the case and did not absolve Tahoe of responsibility for the shooting.
-The plaintiffs will likely appeal.
+The appeal of that judgment is being heard on November 1, 2016.

 The seven claimants in the case against Tahoe are supported in Canada by a legal team comprised of Vancouver law firm Camp Fiorante Matthews Mogerman (CFM) and CCIJ.
 In Guatemala, they are represented by the Guatemalan Centre for Legal, Environmental and Social Action (CALAS).